Oilers earn long-awaited playoff win to even series against Sharks

 The Oilers had beaten the Sharks twice in the last week of the regular season before losing to them on Wednesday night.
 A veteran team that lost in the Stanley Cup Finals to Pittsburgh last year, San Jose is in the playoffs for the 12th time in 13 seasons.

-Edmonton finished 29th last year, but finished second in the Pacific Division and won 47 games – their most since 1986-87.
+Edmonton finished 29th last year, but this season finished second in the Pacific Division and won 47 games – their most since 1986-87.

 “We got ourselves to this point this year by playing the right way,” Darnell Nurse, the Oilers’ strapping defenceman, said earlier Friday.
 “You park the last game and move on.